Bluff The Listener

 (SOUNDBITE OF MUSIC)

 BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
 DON'T TELL ME, the NPR news quiz.
 I'm Bill Kurtis.
-We are playing this week with Negin Farsad, Josh Gondelman and Jessi Klein.
-And here again is your host, a man who is currently building a fake audience out of old napkins and cardboard - Peter Sagal.
+We are playing this week with Maeve Higgins, Alonzo Bodden and Mo Rocca.
+And here again is your host, a man who just finished knitting a 1,200-foot scarf, Peter Sagal.

 PETER SAGAL, HOST:

 Thank you, Bill.
-Right now, it's time for the WAIT WAIT...
+Right now, it is time for the WAIT WAIT...
 DON'T TELL ME Bluff the Listener game.
 Call 1-888-WAIT-WAIT to play our game on the air.

 Hi, you're on WAIT WAIT...
 DON'T TELL ME.